 For Caleb:

-Windows open, the distant and irregular melody of a baby's insistent yet weary cries dropping
+Late March.
+Windows open, the distant and irregular melody of a baby's insistent yet weary cries are dropping

 He is all vowels and raw oxygen.